lukostaz/prissma/README.md

 ## Download
 The latest PRISSMA release is [v1.0.0](https://github.com/lukostaz/prissma/releases/tag/v1.0.0).
 Download it and add it to your build path.

-Make sure `config.properties` is in your build path and that it contains the  search algorithm desired paramater values (e.g. [similarity threshold, cost of edit distance operations, etc](http://2014.eswc-conferences.org/sites/default/files/papers/paper_81.pdf)).
+Make sure `config.properties` is included in your build path and that it contains the  parameter values needed by the search algorithm (e.g. [similarity threshold, cost of edit distance operations, etc](http://2014.eswc-conferences.org/sites/default/files/papers/paper_81.pdf)).

 ## Build from Source